 The Scheme’s Monitors will visit registered sites, companies and suppliers to monitor and assess them against the Code of Considerate Practice to determine the level of consideration they are showing towards the public, their workforce and the environment.

 After the Monitor has visited a site, he/she then produces a report.
 The report should be positive, helpful, encouraging and constructive.
-Evidence of good practice and performance beyond compliance with the Code of Considerate Practice are highlighted, and areas where improvements can be made or are necessary are also pointed out.
+Evidence of good practice and performance beyond conformance with the Code of Considerate Practice are highlighted, and areas where improvements can be made or are necessary are also pointed out.

 Monitors will also offer guidance and support to help construction sites, companies and suppliers further develop their working practices and raise their considerate efforts.